Whenever someone questions the importance of proofreading, my go-to response is:

-So, the technique I use as a final step before publishing is reading from the last sentence to the first sentence.
+The technique I use as a final step before publishing is reading from the last sentence to the first sentence.

-No matter how many times you’ve already reviewed an article, proofreading in this way helps you, at the very least, identify weaknesses you may have overlooked while editing.
+No matter how many times you’ve already reviewed an article, proofreading in this way helps you, at the very least, identify weaknesses you may have overlooked while content editing.

 You’ll also often find legitimate mistakes, such as: